ncukondo/pubmed-mcp/README.md

 # pubmed-mcp: MCP Server for PubMed

+[PubMed](https://pubmed.ncbi.nlm.nih.gov/) is a free database maintained by the National Library of Medicine (NLM) at the National Institutes of Health (NIH), offering access to over 30 million citations for biomedical literature.

-MCP server for searching PubMed scientific articles using NCBI E-utilities API.
+This is MCP server for searching PubMed scientific articles using NCBI E-utilities API.

 ## Features